After an additional night of more writing, note-taking, and tracing on my legal pad, I called the whole thing off and trudged to bed.

 I chose to spotlight inward goals first because I now acutely understand it is far from selfish to be self-focused.
 Instead, it is a necessity.
 I cannot give what I do not have.
 I can not use energy if I don’t have any.
 A better example of this notion would be this: I cannot give a $20 bill away if I don’t have one in my wallet.

-While my first themes were now well defined and accompanied by satisfying actions steps, I quickly discovered they became less so as I went through the months.
+While my first themes were now well defined and accompanied by satisfying actions steps, I quickly discovered my themes became less organized as I went down through the months.
 My subjects started to feel more like catch-all categories than distinct groups.
 At first, this fact was bothersome.
 I wanted to have my whole year well planned with clear and concise action steps.

 Why couldn’t I grasp what I wanted to work on and then, lay it out in an explicit manner?

-I desired to have my whole year planned with straightforward and concise action steps.
+I desired to have my whole year planned with straightforward and precise action steps.
 I wanted a distinct and intelligible path to follow, not this weird meandering and fumbling around.

 We don’t take well to the unknown and the messy.
 This brainstorming process was undoubtedly messy, and I was most assuredly not too keen on that fact.